Cantilever beam tutorial

 where beam_input.xml is the input file containing the four parameter.
 Note that an example of this file can be created by manually replacing the tokens @F@, @E@, @L@, @I@ by numerical values in the file template/beam_input_template.xml.
 The output of the code is an xml file _beam_outputs_.xml containing the deviation and its derivates.

-The following commands suit the users who have access to one of the clusters owned by EDF (in the following the cluster is name CRONOS).
+The following commands are designed for users who have access to one of the clusters owned by EDF (in the following the cluster is name CRONOS).

 In the following, we use the CantileverBeam class, which is available from the othpc.example module.
 You may have a look at its code for an example of how to wrap a simulation model within a child class of OpenTURNSPythonFunction.